johnsogg/cs1300/tests/test-1-sample-questions.md

 what would print?
 What is the value of `dongle` during the last time it runs?
 How many times would the `for` loop iterate?

-What does the following code print out?
+What does the following code print out? _(You can answer this yourself by typing in the code and making sure it is properly indented, then running it.)_

     #---------------------------------------------------
     x = 4